Capital One Miles Make It Easy to Avoid These Extra Charges on Award Redemptions

 The value of your Chase Ultimate Rewards points will vary depending on which card you have.
 The Chase Sapphire Reserve is the best card to have if you want to book through the Chase Travel Portal because with it, your points are worth 1.5 cents each.

-Other good credit cards to consider if you want to pay for flights with miles include:
+Other good credit card to consider if you want to pay for flights with miles include:

 What’s your strategy for avoiding heinous taxes and fees on award flights?